mitu058/study-platform-client/README.md

 10. Enhanced User Experience
 Features like pagination, real-time updates for session approvals, and role upgrades ensure a smooth and collaborative environment for all users.

+### Getting Started :
+To set up the project locally, follow these steps:
+1. clone or download both server and client side repositories
+2. Run 'npm i' in both directories to install dependencies.
+3. In the server-side directory, run 'nodemon index.js' in the terminal.
+4. In the client-side directory, run 'npm run dev' in the terminal to start the local development server.
+5. Configure the project with your Firebase config key, MongoDB credentials, jwt token and stripe secret Api key(.env).